The Spring Almanac is here

 And anyone who wants:

-a consistent writing practice
+• a consistent journaling practice

 What you’ll find: